raganwald/raganwald.github.com/_posts/2015-08-05-dont-copy-that-floppy.md

 So...

-Before you copy code you find here, ask yourself if it wouldn't be easier to take a moment and look for an existing library that does what you want, and has been tested in the field.
-Wouldn't that be *even easier*?
+Before you copy code you find here, ask yourself if it wouldn't be a good idea to take a moment and look for an existing library that does what you want, and has been tested in the field.
+Wouldn't that save you some trouble down the road when you find out there's something else you want to do that wasn't covered by the function you copied from a blog post?

----
+Wouldn't that be *even easier* than copying and pasting?